ansys/pyansys-dev-guide/doc/source/coding-style/required-standard.rst

 Required ``pre-commit`` configuration
 -------------------------------------
-You can take advantage of :ref:`Pre-Commit` by including a ``.pre-commit-config.yaml`` file like this one in your project:
+You can take advantage of :ref:`Pre-commit` by including a ``.pre-commit-config.yaml`` file like this one in your project: